What's the Difference Between Stuffing and Dressing and How Do You Make Them?

-A time-honored staple in the American South, this is another example of thrifty cooks using leftovers in clever, delicious ways.
-Try following these suggestions for memorable cornbread dressing:
+A time-honored staple in the American South, cornbread stuffing and dressing is another example of thrifty cooks using leftovers in clever, delicious ways.
+Try following these suggestions for memorable cornbread stuffing and dressing:

 - Make a couple pans of cornbread in advance and then freeze.
 Or, collect a bag full of bits and pieces in plastic bags in the freezer throughout the year for use later.